s1kopath/hotel-room-management-saas-laravel/DEVELOPMENT_PLAN.md

     - Using BIGINT UNSIGNED (auto-increment) for all primary keys
     - Removed UUID requirement from schema

-2. **Role-Permission Package** ✅ **DECIDED**
+2. **Role-Permission Package** ✅ **DECIDED & IMPLEMENTED**

     - Custom implementation chosen (matches schema exactly)
-    - All migrations and models created
+    - All migrations and models created ✅
-    - Need to implement permission checking service/trait and middleware
+    - Permission checking implemented (hasPermission method in User model) ✅
+    - All middlewares created and registered ✅

 3. **File Storage** ✅ **READY**